Pradhumn115/Ruma/README.md

 ## ⚠️ Disclaimer

-SuriAI is intended for personal productivity and ethical use only.
+Ruma is intended for personal productivity and ethical use only.
 Any attempts to repurpose this project for surveillance, exploitation, or any illegal activities are strictly condemned.